DISC High S: Quietly Powerful

 The most important factors in successful sales people are their attitudes and values, not their DISC type.
 In America, the outgoing, good looking and charming self promoting “I” is the quintessential sales person.
 However, the charm of the I, may not be accompanied by the drive to achieve and they may be poor at closing.
 An S type can close the sale but in a way where the client wants to see them again and again.
 The top sales people place a high value on efficiency, utility and economics.

-The best sales people are typically highly Utilitarian, a value measured in another test called Driving Forces, part of our DISC Plus Me.
+The best sales people are typically highly Utilitarian, a value measured in another test called Driving Forces.
 When the Utilitarian motivator is ranked first of the six factors, motivating the sales person becomes much easier.

 The High S as Leader